9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 use IO::All;
 ```

-Then inside your handle function you can read in the file.
+Then, inside your handle function, you can read the file.

 ```perl
 my $sharedir = dist_dir('zeroclickinfo-goodies');